2020 Karachi floods: Local Government

-In response to the catastrophic floods in Karachi, Sindh Chief Minister Murad Ali Shah ordered that schools be used as resettlement sites for these displaced families.

-Meeran Yousuf, a spokesperson for the Sindh Health Government, said the health department was spraying disinfectants to eliminate larvae to avert dengue and malaria epidemics after the massive floods.
+In response to the catastrophic floods in Karachi,then Sindh Chief Minister Murad Ali Shah ordered that schools be used as resettlement sites for the displaced families.
+According to the Sindh Health Department, the health department sprayed disinfectants to eliminate larvae to avert dengue and malaria epidemics after the massive floods.

 Pakistani Army & Other National Authority

 The Pakistani army was also summoned to Karachi on July 30, 2020, to aid the civil authorities in addressing the city's flooding problem.
-Meanwhile, the Pakistan Army also collaborated with the local National Disaster Management Authority (NDMA) and Frontier Works Organization (FWO)to relief Karachi residents who have been affected by the monsoon rains.
-Additionally, they would be entrusted with cleaning up the debris left by the city's floods.

-The Emergency Response Force (ERF) has been sent to help persons in need in many sites around Karachi on 20 August 2020.
+Meanwhile, the Pakistan Army also collaborated with the local National Disaster Management Authority (NDMA) and Frontier Works Organization (FWO)to relief Karachi residents who had been affected by the monsoon rains.
+Additionally, they were also entrusted with cleaning up the debris left by the city's floods.
+The Emergency Response Force (ERF) was also sent to help persons in need in many sites around Karachi on 20 August 2020.

-Internationals assistance
+International Assistance

 Baitulmaal Response

 Local rescuers assisted by Baitulmaal (a Dallas-based international humanitarian organization) helped evacuate surviving residents of Karachi's Gulberg Town.
 The team provided them with hot meals, water, hygiene supplies, and food parcels and provided drinking water to other flood-affected areas of Karachi, such as Yousuf Goth and Abdullah Town.
 Employees of Baitulmaal delivered supplies via truck to individuals who were unable to escape in time.

 WFP Response

-The World Food Programme(WFP) also responded to the unprecedented floods by supplying 95 MT of food aid to 1,780 affected households in Karachi on 22 September 2020.
+The World Food Programme (WFP) also responded to the unprecedented floods by supplying 95 MT of food aid to 1,780 affected households in Karachi on 22 September 2020.

 Other International Organization

-During the Karachi floods, the Pakistan Red Crescent Society (PRCS) worked closely with International organization such as the International Committee of Red Cross (ICRC), the German Red Cross (GRC), the Norwegian Red Cross (NorCross), and the Turkish Red Crescent Society (TRCS) to give a timely response to Karachi's impacted citizens.
+During the Karachi floods, the Pakistan Red Crescent Society (PRCS) worked closely with International organization such as the International Committee of Red Cross (ICRC), the German Red Cross (GRC), the Norwegian Red Cross (NorCross), and the Turkish Red Crescent (TRCS) to give a timely response to Karachi's impacted citizens.

 Impact of the Floods

-Geographical Impact

-Monsoon rains caused damage and severe flooding in 20 areas of Sindh province.
-Flash floods forced dozens of villagers to evacuate to higher ground.
-After the rainstorm in Johi, flash floods in Kirthar Mountains flooded hundreds of villages along the coast of Katcha.
-109 villages in Dadu District were trapped.
-More than 80% of crops in Mirpur Khas and Tharparkar were destroyed by rainstorms.
-The flood burst the FP protection dam of Nai Gaj Dam, Johi, Dadu by 26 feet, and flooded other riverside villages in Sindh province.
-The flood affecting more than 2 million people and displacing 68000 residents in relief camps.